matheusgoc/piggy-bank-app/README.md

 # Piggy Bank App

-A mobile App to make people gain control over their own expenses!

-Piggy Bank App is part of a final project called Personal Expenses Tracking App (PETA) from Illinois State University (ISU) and is the main interaction channel with the end user in this project.
+Piggy Bank App is part of a final project called Personal Expenses Tracking App (PETA) from Illinois State University (ISU).
+It is a mobile App designed to make people gain control over their own expenses.

 ## PETA Project